apollojain/hab_android/README.md

 Remember to do the following:
 * Use Google!
 Results from [stackoverflow.com](http://stackoverflow.com) are an amazing resource.
 You get to utilize the knowledge of the global computer science developer community.
 However, don't just copy-paste answers from the web.
 Make sure you understand exactly what's going on before you copy-paste anything.
 * Ask your neighbors.
 Working in groups is extremely productive as each of you can fill the gaps of knowledge the others have.
 Also, it's a good opportunity to make friends and find future potential project partners!
 * Ask H@B members for help.
-Hack Jam is a learning experience for most people.
-It's a good time to take on something new so many people will be in your situation.
-Don't be afraid to ask people at Hack Jam for help.
-Chances are, they'll be able to assist you in some way.
+That's what they're here to do!

-With all this in mind, several H@B members have volunteered to assist people with the beginner hack.
+With all this in mind, several H@B members have volunteered to assist people with creating this workshop.
 So, if you ever need help, look for these awesome people:

 <table>
     <tr>